SpacehuhnTech/WiFiDuck/README.md

 * No size limit per script (other than the physical memory limit)
 * No line length limit for the `STRING` command
 * Faster typing speed
-* Optional Neopixel RGB LED
+* Optional Neopixel or Dotstar LED
 * Entirely new web interface
 * Support for I2C to enable easier debugging and DIY builds